Private Evaluations

 We’re happy to provide you with names of trusted providers and resources to help you find the support you need.

-Our evaluation fees vary based on the specific referral questions and type of assessment needed.
-We charge a flat fee for evaluations, typically ranging from $1,800 to $3200, depending on age and scope of the referral.
+• Evaluation fees vary based on the specific referral questions and type of assessment needed.
+We charge a flat fee for evaluations, typically ranging from $1,800 to $3000, depending on age and scope of the referral.
 In certain cases, such as a targeted reassessment of ADHD or anxiety symptoms, giftedness only, or a check-up on reading progress, we may conduct evaluations at an hourly rate of $200 based on the unique needs of the client.

-The overall fee quoted for your evaluation will include a 60-90 minute parent-only intake appointment, review of available records (if applicable), school communication and incorporation of teacher feedback (if applicable), direct testing (sessions are 2-3 hours each, including breaks), test scoring and interpretation, overall analysis, report writing, and final feedback session.
-You will have full access to your clinician throughout the process.
+The overall fee quoted for your evaluation will include a 60-90 minute parent-only intake appointment, review of available records (if applicable), school communication and incorporation of teacher feedback (if applicable), direct testing (one full day or two half day sessions; sometimes additional sessions are still needed), test scoring and interpretation, overall analysis, report writing, and final feedback session.
+You will direct access to your clinician throughout the process.

 At the initial intake appointment, a payment of $300 will be due.
 Following the intake appointment, no less than half of the remaining balance will be due at the first testing appointment.
 The remaining balance will be due at the final feedback session.